Lifting stone: Cumbria

 In North West England centered around Cumbria, are several historical stone circles such as Castlerigg, Swinside and Birkrigg.
 Some stones, mainly the smallest and liftable ones among them have been used during ancient English sporting events which dates back to the 1600s.
 There are also several single stones which have become renowned among stonelifting communities.

 Cumbrian lifting stones

 Teesdale Feat Stone

-In Durham, a whinstone fetched from River Tees named Teesdale Feat Stone which weighs 135 kg posed a popular challenge which required the lifter to lift it on to a wooden table.
-The stone was lost for 12 years until it was founded again in 2024 and is now relocated in a field just off the Pennine Way footpath.
+In Durham, a whinstone fetched from the River Tees named the Teesdale Feat Stone, which weighs 135 kg, poses a popular challenge which requires the lifter to lift it onto a wooden table.
+The stone was lost for 12 years until it was found again in 2024 and is now located in a field just off the Pennine Way footpath.

 Lonton Egg

 Another famous stone in Durham is the 130 kg Lonton Egg which has a distinctive indent on one side.
-After a few pints, young men from 1920s have challenged each other to lift it on the walk home from the nearby pub.
+According to a lifting stone enthusiast named Ewan (the person who discovered the Teesdale Feat Stone), young men used to lift the Lonton Egg on the way home from a nearby pub in the early 20th century.
+It has no real handholds (the indent is too shallow) so it poses a unique challenge among stones of its weight.
+It also is one of the earlier lifting stones in England used specifically for challenges.